 My list had changed a bit in 2 years but was basically the same:

 - MP3 Player & Charger

 Note the addition of E-Tickets to the list.
 I don’t know how I could forget to bring an electronic ticket with me??
-Also note now I had to remind myself in ALL CAPS AND EXCLAMATION POINTS to bring my wallet and passport. 🙂 (Note from Sharon: OK, I take blame for the “DON’T FORGET THE PASSPORT” because I couldn’t find ours the night before we went to Japan in April, 2005 – and that’s a story that will NOT go on my list LOL!
+Also, note how I had to remind myself in ALL CAPS AND EXCLAMATION POINTS to bring my wallet and passport. 🙂 (Note from Sharon: OK, I take the blame for the “DON’T FORGET THE PASSPORT” because I couldn’t find ours the night before we went to Japan in April 2005.
 But really, he STILL needed a reminder to bring his wallet?
 Did I really marry someone who might forget his WALLET?!?!?!)

 I had the same camera at this point but I also got myself a camcorder.
 A really nice Sony Handicam Mini-DV recorder.